ryanb/dotfiles/README.md

 xcode-select --install
 git clone git://github.com/notahat/dotfiles ~/.dotfiles cd ~/.dotfiles
-./bin/install home
+./install home
 ```

-Setup scripts only work if you maintain them.
-The only way to maintain them is to use them frequently.

-To that end, the install script is idempotent.
-It can be edited and re-run on a machine that's already set up.
-It's broken up into small steps that can be edited and run individually.
-(See `./bin/install -h` for usage.)

-Simpler is better.
-I like to be as close to a stock system as possible.
-Anything I'm not using gets removed.
+I re-run this frequently (it's idempotent), which ensures I maintain it.

+I remove anything I'm not using to keep it simple.

 ## How It Works

-`bin/install` runs a series of steps that live in the `steps` directory.
+`./install` runs steps from the `steps` directory.
+You can run individual steps, or the whole set.
+See `./install -h` for usage.

-All the config files live under `config`.
-Most of these get soft-linked into place by the steps.
+All my config files live under `config`.
+These get soft-linked into place by the steps.

-The `environments` directory contains `Brewfile`s and `.tool-versions`s files for home and work.
+The `environments` directory contains separate `Brewfile`s and `.tool-versions`s files for my home and work machines.

-Plugins for zsh are installed as git submodules.
-Run `./bin/upgrade-plugins` to fetch new versions of all plugins.

-## Tools Used

 [Homebrew](https://brew.sh) installs anything where I always want the latest version, including apps from the Mac App Store.
-I configure it to run `brew upgrade` automatically.

-[Asdf](https://asdf-vm.com) manages things like languages, where I want particular versions (and possibly multiple versions) installed.
+[Asdf](https://asdf-vm.com) manages things like languages, where I want particular versions installed.